puneeth579/jsonsrv/README.md

 ```

-**Conditional cacheable response**:
-Whenever response is marked as conditionally cacheable, and regardless of the received etag the following headers are returned:
+**Conditional cacheable response**: Whenever response is marked as conditionally cacheable, and regardless of the received etag, the following headers are returned:
 ```
 Expires:Thu, 01 Jan 1970 00:00:00 GMT
 Cache-Control: private, must-revalidate
 ETag: W/"<etag>"
 ```

-**Caching POST request**:

-All responses allowing caching additionally contains  a `Content-Location` header to the *GET* url, if the method is *POST* as explained in ([rfc7231](http://www.rfc-editor.org/rfc/rfc7231.txt) 4.3.3).
+**Caching POST request**: All responses allowing caching additionally contains  a `Content-Location` header to the *GET* url, if the method is *POST* as explained in ([rfc7231](http://www.rfc-editor.org/rfc/rfc7231.txt) 4.3.3).

-**Note on `Expires` header**:

-An `Expires` header with an outdated value `Thu, 01 Jan 1970 00:00:00 GMT` is returned in every response regardless of the case.
+**Note on `Expires` header**: An `Expires` header with an outdated value `Thu, 01 Jan 1970 00:00:00 GMT` is returned in every response regardless of the case.
 This is for avoid legacy shared caches (intermediary proxies...) that ignore the cache-control header, caching the response as explained in [rfc2616 sec14.9.3](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.3), since in every case the `private` directive is used.

 ##Configuration and extensions